 If a select screen appears when you try to import records to RefWorks,

 select legacy RefWorks.

-New RefWorks is under construction and planned to release in 2017.
+New RefWorks is under construction.

 RefWorks can be used in these ways